PickNikRobotics/generate_parameter_library/README.md

   return OK;
 }
 ```
-The YAML syntax that adds the above validator to the generated code is shown below.
+To configure a parameter to be validated with the custom validator function `integer_equal_value` with an `expected_value` of `3` you could add this to the YAML.
 ```yaml
 validation: {
     integer_equal_value: [3]
   }
 ```
-The `validation` is a YAML dictionary, where each key refers to a validation function and each value refers to the functions' input arguments.
+The `validation` is a YAML dictionary, where each key refers to a validation function name and each value refers to the functions' input arguments.
 Validator arguments are specified with a YAML list.
-If a validation function is templated, then the suffix `<>` is added to the function name.
-For example, `integer_equal_value` would be changed to `integer_equal_value<>`.
+If a validation function is templated with the C++ type of the parameter, then the suffix `<>` is added to the function name.
+For example, if `integer_equal_value` was a template, `integer_equal_value` would be changed to `integer_equal_value<>`.
 Alternatively, the template specialization can be explicitly written, e.g `integer_equal_value<int>`.

 The following validation functions are provided by default in this package.
+Note that if a validation function takes no arguments past the `rclcpp::Parameter` argument you have to write `[null]`, `null`, or `[]` in the YAML as the value for the validator entry.
+Also, note that some parameters take a list as their second argument and as a result need to be represented as a list within a list in YAML as the outer list represents the parameters passed in and the inner list represents a list passed into a single parameter.

 | Validation functions | Description                                                                  | Arguments           |
 |----------------------|------------------------------------------------------------------------------|---------------------|